-While we are pleased to see revisions to the document to address several of the previously raised issues, we continue to have concerns with lack of transition regulations to recognize and maintain the prior approval for the subject property.

-Additionally, we are concerned with the speed with which the approval of the document has been advanced.
+While we are pleased to see that several of our concerns have been addressed, we continue to have concerns with many aspects of the CZBL, not least of which being the speed with which the approval of the document has been advanced.

 While the CZBL has been advertised as being for the 'Centres and Corridors', the document contains Administration, General Regulations, and Parking/Loading Standards which appear to be intended to apply City-wide.
 The preliminary draft of the CZBL was only released for public review prior to the Council Public Meeting on February 25, 2025.
-Now, a further

-ADAM LAYTON, MCIP, RPP alayton@goldberggroup.ca (416) 322-6364 EXT.
-2101 updated draft has been released, and is proposed for approval only 22 days following the Public Meeting, with only 7 calendar days to review.
+Now, a further updated draft has been released, and is proposed for approval only 22 days following the Public Meeting, with only 7 calendar days to review.